 Research with our students

-Short-term research project entitled “Classification of Images’ PhotoDNA Using Deep Learning” funded by the University of Derby through the URSS scheme for undergraduates (bursary of £2198).
+Short-term research project entitled “Classification of Images’ PhotoDNA Using Deep Learning” funded by the University of Derby Undergraduate Research Scholarship Scheme (URSS); project URSS17-012.

 Destination of our graduates

 This is just a sample of organisations that graduates from BSc Computer Forensic Investigation are now working for.

 - Derbyshire Police

 - Nottinghamshire Police